puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

   solution.
 It brings in keyrings for debian and ubuntu and lays down a pbuilderrc in /etc to add the correct repos to a given cow.

+  After applying the module to a machine, it should be read to build packages for the desired .

+## Cows? ##

+### What are cows? ###

+  Cow is short for copy-on-write.
+Cowbuilder makes clean chroots for any ubuntu or debian release that can be used for building packages using pbuilder.
+From the cowbuilder and pbuildr package descriptions:

+  "pbuilder is a tool for building and testing Debian package inside a clean chroot, and cowbuilder allows chroot to be recreated using hard-linked copies with copy-on-write, which makes creation and destruction of chroots fast."

+  Cowbuilder and pbuilder are how Puppet Labs builds debian packages for our apt repository.

 ## Example Usage ##
 <pre>
     class { "debbuilder":